Luca Longo is currently assistant lecturer in the School of Computing

 Dr. Luca Longo, Dr. Pierpaolo Dondio and Dr. John Kelleher from the school of Computing, at Dublin Institute of Technology are attending and actively participating in the COST action PEERE on new frontiers on peer-review in Athens, Greece.

 On Tuesday the 9th of December 2014 , as part of the AIRC/School of Computing research seminar series, Dr. Sarah Jane Delay gave a seminar on Text Analytics.
-Abstract: Text Analytics is the process of extracting actionable insight from collections of textual documents which are characterised by their unstructured nature.
-Ever increasing sources of such […]
+Abstract: Text Analytics is the process of extracting actionable insight from collections of textual documents which are characterised by their unstructured nature. […]

 On Thursday 20th November, as part of the AIRC/School of Computing research seminar series, Mr Pat Browne presented an excellent talk on: “Using Algebraic Specifications for Representing and Structuring Geographic Information”